sonic-net/SONiC/doc/storagemond/storagemond-hld.md

 Solid-State Drives (SSDs) are storage devices that use NAND-flash technology to store data.
 They offer the end user significant benefits compared to HDDs, some of which include reliability, reduced size, increased energy efficiency and improved IO speeds which translates to faster boot times, quicker computational capabilities and an improved system responsiveness overall.
 Like all devices, however, they experience performance degradation over time on account of a variety of factors such as overall disk writes, bad-blocks management, lack of free space, sub-optimal operational temperature and good-old wear-and-tear which speaks to the overall health of the SSD.

-The goal of the Storage Monitoring Daemon (stormond) is to provide meaningful metrics for the aforementioned issues and enable streaming telemetry for these attributes so that the required preventative measures are triggered in the eventuality of performance degradation.
+The goal of the Storage Monitoring Daemon (storagemond) is to provide meaningful metrics for the aforementioned issues and enable streaming telemetry for these attributes so that the required preventative measures are triggered in the eventuality of performance degradation.

 ## 2. Data Collection